 Buying your own apartment building will give you lots of options and 100% control.
 Whether you want to offer 2-bedroom apartments for rent or have an apartment complex that offers units of different sizes, bedrooms and features, the control will be in your hands.
 Much more work will be done on this method, but returns can be 15% or more conservatively once you stand up and build your real estate portfolio.
 The main way a rental property can generate money is through cash flow.

 In a nutshell, this is the difference between the rent charged and all operating expenses.
 Apartment investments are one of the main investment strategies for people who want a slow but steady appreciation of the value of their portfolio, as well as rental income, a useful source of cash flow.
-Using syndication to invest in your apartment is a true way to generate passive income, eliminating all aspects of management from the equation.
+Using syndication to invest in your apartment are a true way to generate passive income, eliminating all aspects of management from the equation.
 As a passive investor in real estate syndication, you'll control the properties you want to own.

 Let's say you're the type of person who wants to invest in several buildings or diversify your apartment portfolio.
 When an investor invests their money through real estate crowdfunding, they don't have to worry about property maintenance, mortgage payments, or tenants.
 Depending on the initial investment you're working with or your own risk profile, you have several options you can explore to start earning money investing in apartments.
 Working as a team with a partner in an investment property or multiple rental properties offers an alternative perspective, helps with the overall workload, and gives you more capital to invest.